What type of organization are you?

 Each Challenge is designed to engage students to learn 21st century and higher-order thinking skills by teaching them the creative process from imagination to innovation.
 The program teaches students how to think, not what to think.
 Students that solve the Challenges have fun and learn the skills of creativity, critical thinking, self-confidence, self-determination, presentation and collaboration.
 We want to enable students to identify, build on, and celebrate their unique strengths.

 The creative process consists of six stages and is the integration of educational principles, psychology, biology and cognitive science.
 Team Challenge solutions are authentically assessed.

 How much does your program cost?

 The final program cost depends on which state or country you are located and also depends on whether the teams compete in academic competitions.
 Destination Imagination charges a global team registration fee which comes with the program materials and access to DI University for online training.
-Early learning registration is $60 for ten students and the other levels have a registration fee of $95 for one team and $80 for each additional team.
+Registration for each team is $105, with discounts available for purchases of five or more team numbers.